robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

     async def this_keyword_waits():
         await asyncio.sleep(5)

-Running an async function inside asyncio.run() works, but it's not recommended as this will close the event loop as soon as the function finishes.
-You can also get the reference of the loop by running asyncio.get_running_loop(), note however that you should be careful when modifying how the event loop runs, for example calling close() on it will make it impossible to run other coroutines, let Robot Framework manage the loop.
+Running an async function inside `asyncio.run()` works, but it is not recommended as this will close the event loop as soon as the function finishes.
+You can also get the reference of the loop by running `asyncio.get_running_loop()`, note however that you should be careful when modifying how the event loop runs, for example calling `close()` on it will make it impossible to run other coroutines, let Robot Framework manage the loop.
 If you have any function or resource that requires the event loop, even though await is not used, you have to define your function as async to have the event loop available.